amberstar/State/Docs/Protocols.md

 There are two ways you can specify a protocol inherits from other protocols.

 1. Set one protocol entity as the parent of another protocol entity
-2. Use the `STState.Type` key on a protocol entity to specify additional protocols.
+2. Use the `State.Type` key on a protocol entity to specify additional protocols.
 These are entered as a comma separated list.
 For example if you want your protocol to also inherit from `CustomStringConvertible` and `CustomDebugStringConvertible` you would enter `CustomStringConvertible, CustomStringConvertible` as the value for
-`STState.Type` on the protocol entity.
+`State.Type` on the protocol entity.

 **Note:** you can use these two methods in combination if needed
 ##Conforming to protocol